Peter's Nostalgia Site

-Just a little over a week after the Olympic Games the Berlin Radio Exhibition displayed a variety of both 180 line / 25 Hz non-interlaced and 375 line / 50Hz interlaced receivers and Telefunken displayed the massive Olympia iconoscope camera alongside a much more portable 375 line camera that was also shown in a demonstration studio.
-The 375 line receivers differed from the earlier FE-IV 180 line receivers in having a mirror lid construction.
+Just a little over a week after the Olympic Games the Berlin Radio Exhibition displayed a variety of both FE-IV 180 line / 25 Hz non-interlaced and FE- V 375 line / 50Hz interlaced receivers and Telefunken displayed the massive Olympia iconoscope camera alongside a much more portable 375 line camera that was also shown in a demonstration studio.
+The FE-V 375 line receivers differed from the earlier FE-IV 180 line receivers in having a mirror lid construction.
 The FE-Vs appear to be absent in the photo below but are shown in the layout drawing.

 The Berlin exhibition ran from 27th August to 7th September concurrent with Radiolympia in London running from 26th August to 5th September where all the televisions were designed for 405 line / 50Hz interlaced but switchable to 240 line / 25Hz sequential.
 It is clear from the presentations at the Berlin exhibition that the major manufacturers were well advanced in the move to 375 line / 50 Hz interlaced technology.
 The use of the obsolete 180 line standard at the Olympics was probably attributable to various factors.